Updated July 14, 2023

 |Total Liabilities And Shareholders Equity (A+B+C)||$2,885||$3,180|

-Balance Sheet Equation is the base of a double-entry accounting system.
-As per this rule, every transaction will result in two entries in books.
+The Balance Sheet Equation is the base of a double-entry accounting system.
+Per this rule, every transaction will result in two book entries.
 Hence, the Accounting equation will always be balanced on both sides.

 Components of the Balance Sheet Equation

-- Current Assets: Assets, which are expected to be converted into cash generally within a year.
+- Current Assets: Assets are expected to be converted into cash within a year.

-- Account Receivable: Revenue which still on credit.
+- Account Receivable: Revenue that is still on credit.
 As the company recovers account receivable, this amount decreases while the company will get the same amount of cash.

 - Inventory: Amount of raw materials, Work in Progress, and finished goods that have not been sold.